ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 1. The velocity of an object at a certain time is the slope of the distance-time graph at that point.
 2. Similarly, the acceleration of an object at a certain point is the slope of the velocity-time graph at that point.

 Before discussing this, there are three plot shapes that are important to understand for this analysis: constant, linear, and curved.
-(AVOCADO, do we want parabolic here instead of curved?)

 :::Figure:Figure
 ::: row